HiassofT/MyPicoDOS/README.txt

 This program is proteced under the terms of the GNU General Public License, version 2.
 Please read LICENSE for further details.

+0. IMPORTANT NOTE:

+Starting with V4.05 the builtin highspeed SIO support can be activated during booting.
+While this reduces boot time on enhanced floppies, SIO2PC, SIO2SD etc, BOOTING FROM (PBI) HARDDRIVES AND ON (PC) EMULATORS MIGHT FAIL.
+In this case PRESS SELECT WHILE BOOTING MYPICODOS TO DISABLE HIGHSPEED SIO.

 1. What is MyPicoDos